colonial militia were local defense forces, often used to respond to Native American attacks

 Source: National Park Service, New Archeological Discoveries at Moores Creek National Battlefield

-Parliament continued to rely upon the Royal Navy plus the militia for defense against invasion.
-The elite blocked the creation of a standing army, fearing the king might use it to overpower nobles in England.
-The English Civil War in the mid-1600's demonstrated the threat.
-Making it necessary for monarchs to obtain Parliamentary approval to finance an army also limited the king or queen's ability to engage in foreign wars that lacked popular support.
+Forcing monarchs to obtain Parliamentary approval to finance an army also limited the king or queen's ability to engage in foreign wars that lacked popular support.
 The monarch had power of the sword, but Parliament had power of the purse.

-In contrast, the colony of Virginia relied upon the local militia for defense up to the start of the American Revolution.
 The Virginia colonists were not wealthy enough to afford full-time soldiers or a navy.
 Nearly everyone was engaged in agriculture; they needed to be home, especially to plant in the spring and to harvest in the fall.
+The Virginia General Assembly relied upon the local militia for defense, up to the start of the American Revolution.
+Only occasionally did it authorize creation of special provincial forces.

-Opposition to a standing army mirrored the Whig perspective in England.
-Virginia's plantation owners welcomed their independence from oversight by London officials, and opposed the centralized control that a Royal Governor could exert through a standing army.
-No American colony maintained a standing army to deter attacks by Native Americans.1
+Opposition in Virginia to a standing army mirrored the Whig perspective in England.
+Virginia's plantation owners welcomed independence from oversight by London officials located 3,000 miles away across the Atlantic Oceans.
+The elite appointed to the Governor's Council and elected to the House of Burgesses opposed the centralized control that a royal governor could exert through a standing army.

-The General Assembly began to meet in 1619, and it soon began to assign responsibility to local officials to serve as military leaders.
-After the creation of counties in 1634, the governor and his Governor's Council appointed county court justices of the peace to handle civil affairs.
+The governor and his Governor's Council appointed county court justices of the peace to handle civil affairs.
 They appointed county lieutenants and subordinate officers down to company captains to manage military affairs.
-Local captains appointed sergeants and ensigns
+Local captains appointed sergeants and ensigns.

 Robert Carter was appointed to command the militia in Lancaster and Northumberland counties in 1720.
-He warned the governor not to appoint subordinate officers until Carter could determine who could be effective leaders in those counties:2
+He warned the governor not to appoint subordinate officers until Carter could determine who could be effective leaders in those counties:3

 To assemble the militia to respond to threats, riders on horses would spread the word to various farms.
 The men would gather as needed, respond to the threat as commanded, and then return to their farms.